Casio CA-53W: Operation

 The display of the watch shows hours, minutes, seconds and day of the week.
 The date can be viewed by pressing the division (÷) key on the keypad while in the main time mode.
 The date is shown in YY/MM/DD format.
 An "AM" sign on the display indicates morning hours and "PM" sign on the display indicates afternoon hours.
 The "AM" and "PM" indicators disappear when the watch is in 24-hour time keeping mode which is switched on by pressing the addition (+) key in the time setting mode.
 The alarm is indicated by vertical bars on the top left on the screen while the hourly signal is denoted by a bell icon adjacent to the alarm icon.
 The display also shows operators selected by the user in calculator mode when performing calculations.

 In the stopwatch screen, the minutes, seconds and one-hundredths of a second are shown.
 The watch displays the elapsed hours when the key marked with the secondary function "ST-hour" on the keypad is pressed while in the stopwatch mode.
 Another feature of the stopwatch is the interval beep in which the watch beeps after every ten minutes elapsed in the stopwatch mode.
 However, this feature works in the stopwatch mode only.

+In the timekeeping mode, holding down the adjustment button and simultaneously pressing the mode button twice will enter the LCD test mode.
+All of the LCD cells will be filled.
+Pressing the mode button again will fill only some of the cells, and pressing the mode button one more time will display the module number.

 Variants

-Since its introduction, the CA-53W was only available in a single version, CA-53W-1, sporting a regular LCD consisting of dark characters against a light background.
-This version has changed only slightly over the decades.
+Since its introduction, the CA-53W was only available in a single variation, CA-53W-1, with a black case and strap sporting a digital display consisting of dark characters against a light background.
+This version has changed only slightly over time.

 In early 2020, Casio introduced five new variants with the model name CA-53WF, each sporting a different color case and strap.
 These all feature an inverted LCD, showing light characters on a dark background.

 In popular culture

-A common misconception about the CA-53W is that the watch was believed to have been worn by Marty McFly in Back to the Future, who in reality wore the Casio CA-50.
+A common misconception about the CA-53W is that the watch was worn by Marty McFly in Back to the Future (portrayed by Michael J. Fox), who in reality wore the Casio CA-50.
 He actually wore the CA-53W in the two sequels Back to the Future Part II and Back to the Future Part III.

-The watch was also seen throughout the American TV series Breaking Bad, in which it is worn by the main protagonist, Walter White.
+The watch was also seen throughout the American TV series Breaking Bad, in which it is worn by the main protagonist, Walter White (portrayed by Bryan Cranston).

-The CA-53W was worn by Rowan Atkinson in most episodes of Mr. Bean.

-This watch also may have been worn by Moss in the popular British sitcom IT Crowd.

-One of the main characters of The Big Bang Theory TV series, Raj Koothrappali, also wore a black Casio CA-53W during the first five seasons of the show.

-The watch was also worn by the Joker in The Dark Knight, as well as Mike Wheeler in Stranger Things.

-This watch was also seen to be worn by Hughie Campbell in the third season of The Boys (TV series).